Trontor/INFO30005-2019-fd/README.md

 - Members: Kevin, Miley, Yat, Rohyl

 ## Functionality Description
+NOTE: 3 student logins + the teacher login can be easily accessed using the dev panel [here](https://hello-food.herokuapp.com/login/dev)

-### Homepage, login and sign-up
+### Homepage, Login and Sign-up
-* Homepage allows users to understand the purpose and goals of our educational website.
-Login and signup allow both teachers and students to have access to the dashboard.
+* The homepage allows users to understand the purpose and goals of our educational website.
+The Login and Sign-up pages allow both teachers and students to have access to the dashboard.
 * Relevant URLs
     * https://hello-food.herokuapp.com